Coughs and Colds in Children

 Coughs and colds are usually caused by infection with a germ called a virus.
-They normally clear away on their own, and antibiotic medicines are usually of no use.
+They normally clear away on their own.
+Antibiotic medicines don't help, and can cause harms, such as diarrhoea and vomiting.
 Paracetamol or ibuprofen may ease some of the symptoms.
 Make sure the child has enough to drink.

 What causes coughs and colds?

 Most coughs and colds are caused by germs called viruses.
 Many different viruses can infect the nose and throat.
 They are passed on by coughing and sneezing the virus into the air.
 An average preschool and primary school child has 3-8 coughs or colds per year.
 Some children will have more than this.
 Sometimes several coughs or colds occur one after the other.
-A child who lives with smokers has an increased risk of developing coughs and colds, and the colds they get may last longer.
+Viral infections are extremely common in young children.
+One recent study found that cold- and cough-causing viruses can be found in the noses of under-5s for half of the year.
+A child who lives with people who smoke has an increased risk of developing coughs and colds, and the colds they get may last longer.

 - In addition, a child may have a raised temperature (fever), a sore throat, headache, and tiredness; they may be off their food.
 Sometimes children may be sick (vomit) after a bout of coughing.